Columbia County's center for culture & the performing arts in Southeast Washington

 ![]() Thanks to OCF and the C.M.
 Bishop Jr. Family Fund for ongoing valuable support during COVID-19. ![]() Our thanks to Humanities Washington, affiliate of the National Endowment for the Humanities, for generous support during COVID-19.

-![]() Support during COVID-19 has been made possible in part by the National Endowment for the Humanities: Exploring the Human Endeavor
+![]() Support during COVID-19 was made possible in part by the National Endowment for the Humanities: Exploring the Human Endeavor

 ![]() Thanks to PSE for funds to enhance the safety of our building. ![]() Thanks to ALL IN WA, all its donors for Matching Funds for our 2020 Annual Appeal thru BMCF Charitable Gift Guide.
 Thanks also to Seattle Foundation for their role in the effort